Casper Henningsen

-Casper Henningsen (born July 6, 1985) is the CEO of UserTribe.
+Casper Henningsen (born 6 July 1985) is the CEO of UserTribe.
 Henningsen was previously a Danish professional football player who played at Silkeborg in the Danish Superliga.

 Career

 Soccer

 Henningsen began his soccer career in 2000 when he joined F.C.
-Copenhagen’s youth team at 15 years old.
+Copenhagen’s youth team at 15.
 In 2006 he turned pro when he moved to Silkeborg IF.
 Henningsen played professionally for six years, transferring to Brønshøj BK before retiring in 2012.

 Commercial

-In 2010, Henningsen began his transition into the commercial world, working full time at Mindjumpers while also playing soccer full time.
+In 2010, Henningsen began his transition into the commercial world, working full time at Mindjumpers and playing soccer full time.
 Henningsen officially retired from soccer in 2012 when he joined Kunde & Co.
 In 2015 he became, at age 30, the youngest ever managing partner there.

 Henningsen joined UserTribe in 2017 as their Chief Commercial Officer and overtook the CEO role from Jonas Alexandersson in 2018.